louiszen/QSK_CMS_BE/README.md

 ### ***Generate Authority Controls*** ( :exclamation: Have to rerun if API changed )
 ```
-  npm run authtree
+  npm run auth
 ```
-`SYSAuthTree.js` will be generated at the root folder. <br/>
+`SYSReqAuth.js` will be generated at the root folder. <br/>
 `SYSAPI.txt` is the entire API List out of the system.

 ## **Git Submodules**